alejandro519/liri-node-app/README.md

 -OMDB api
 -Bands In Town Artist Events API

-Future improvements:

-Additional functionalities will be added to the app including:
+Future improvements will be made and additional functionalities will be added to the app including:

--default response to spotify-this-song if no search parameter is entered -a "do-what-it-says" command that will text from inside of random.txt file and call one of liri's commands -output the data being logged in Terminal to a log.txt file for future review
+-default response to spotify-this-song if no search parameter is entered -a "do-what-it-says" command that will text from inside of random.txt file and call one of liri's commands -output the data being logged in Terminal to a log.txt file for future review -using moment.js to format the date/time shown in the Bands in Town api

-Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized Give start-to-finish instructions on how to run the app Include screenshots, gifs or videos of the app functioning Contain a link to a deployed version of the app Clearly list the technologies used in the app
-State your role in the app development
+Lead developer: Alejandro Pulgarin email: alejandro519@gmail.com